usds/us-forms-system/docs/getting-started/tutorial.md

   }
 ...
 ```
-(Note: most properties that are passed to `uiSchema` are prefixed with `ui:`, and therefore need to be passed as a string to `formConfig`.)
+(Note: most properties that are passed to `uiSchema` are prefixed with `ui:`, and therefore need to be passed as a quoted string to `formConfig`.)

 Take another look at your form.
 You'll see that the label text has changed from "street" to "Street" because we overrode the default label text by adding `'ui:title': 'Street'` to our `formConfig`.